Skip to content

 Functional Programming in Jac#

-Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions.
-While Jac is not a strict functional programming language, it supports functional programming concepts with features like first-class functions, higher-order functions, and lambda expressions.
+Functional programming is a style of writing software that treats computation as the evaluation of mathematical functions.
+While Jac is not a strict functional programming language, it provides strong support for functional programming concepts, enabling you to write more modular and expressive code.

 Function as First-Class Citizens#